Betsy C. Jividen – First Assistant United States Attorney

 Ms. Altmeyer is a graduate of Villanova University and earned her J.D. from the University of Pittsburgh School of Law.
 She and her husband have raised two sons and two daughters.

-Randolph J. Bernard is the Deputy Criminal Chief.
+Randolph J. Bernard is the Chief of the Criminal Division.
 Mr. Bernard joined the office in 2002, and has experience prosecuting a wide range of criminal

 Mr. Bernard has served as the District Office Security Manager.